-Ainslie Butler, Health, Medicine and Veterinary Sciences Subject Editor
+Ainslie Butler, Health, Medicine & Veterinary Sciences editor

 A recent report in Science described a new cancer screening blood test, CancerSEEK, that promises to dramatically improve rates of cancer diagnosis.
 This screening tool, developed at the Johns Hopkins University School of Medicine, is called a ‘liquid biopsy’ and it tests for eight common types of cancer by looking for DNA mutations and unusual proteins in blood.